megatron10/basic_multiclass/README.md

 - The model works quite well for the small amount of effort put into it.

 ![Errors](./Screenshots/error_images.png "misses")
-- The error cases indicate that model is biased to classify 3D cartoon images to Tom & Jerry, and flatter 2d like Phineas and Ferb!
+- The error cases indicate that model is biased by cartoon style.
+3d images are more likely to be classified as Tom & Jerry, and flatter 2d like Phineas and Ferb!
+I see Tom & Jerry 3d images in training set, but none of P&F.
 - Searching more different training set images of different styles so it doesn't overindex on style would help.
-- Like give it more images of: Sketch and 3d styles of each class, so it can't associate things like this.
+- Give it more images of: Sketch and 3d styles of each class, so it can't associate things like this.
 Anyway, I will move onto the next lesson!